thost96/home-assistant.io/source/_integrations/solaredge_modules.markdown

 - The integration intentionally doesn't create any sensors.
 All data is only available in statistics.
 - The statistics are intentionally updated infrequently.
 If you want more frequent updates, you can call the [`homeassistant.reload_config_entry`](/integrations/homeassistant/#action-homeassistantreload_config_entry) action from an automation.
-- The API provides data at 15 minutes interval, but Home Assistant long-term statistics can only be at a 1 hour interval.
+- The API provides data at a 15-minute interval, but Home Assistant long-term statistics are limited to a 1-hour interval.

 ## Troubleshooting